Effective Communication in a Culturally Diverse Workplace

 When the audience is culturally diverse, the challenge is to understand their differences and be sensitive to how your message will be received.

 Four ways to communicate better in today’s diverse workplace

 - Use clear language.
 When you are communicating with a culturally diverse audience, keep your language clear, concise, and straightforward.
 Avoid jargon, slang terms, euphemisms, and colloquial expressions.
 For example, you could say, “That sales report was fantastic!”
-Instead of, “That sales report was a big hit!”
+Instead of, “That sales report was a slam dunk!”

 - Understand differences in body language.
 You may be surprised to learn that different cultures have very different practices when it comes to non-verbal forms of communication.
 For instance, in most countries, people do not greet each other by shaking hands, and some cultures find it disrespectful to engage in direct eye contact.
 Additionally, some cultures have different comfort levels when it comes to personal space and touching.
 When in doubt, leave at least one arm’s length between you and your colleagues, and keep your hands to yourself.

 Communicating effectively in a culturally diverse environment requires tact and sensitivity — valuable life skills to have.
-Find out more about communicating effectively in a diverse workplace through your assistance programme.
+Find out more about communicating effectively in a diverse workplace through your organization’s assistance program.